pixelbutterfly/vertex_color_stylizer/README.md

 ## Notes
-* All functions work in any viewport mode, on selected objects or (in edit mode) faces.
+* All functions work in any viewport mode, on selected objects or (in edit mode) selected faces.
-* Stylize, Harden, and Randomize Colors (hard) require face corner arrtibutes.
+* Stylize, Harden, and Randomize Colors (hard) require face corner attributes to work.
+* Operations work on the currently selected color attribute.
+If it looks like nothing's happening, check that you're rendering the right attribute.

 ## Installation
 * Get the latest vertexColorStylizer.py release in: https://github.com/pixelbutterfly/vertex_color_stylizer